Work with IJRC

 Duties would include:

-• Cultivating relationships with prospective donors and with other non-profit organizations, in cooperation with the Executive Director.
+• helping to maintain relationships with prospective donors and with other non-profit organizations, in cooperation with the Executive Director.

 • experience in an administrative or fundraising role;